ElisaSHansen/BIManalyst_g_20/A4/test.md

 The second function finds which spatial element and calls for the first function.

 The function `is_storey_match(storey)` then checks whether the storey name matches "Level x" that you defined in the  user settings.
-And allows you to analyze any storey by changing 'STORY_MATCH'.
+And allows you to analyze any storey by changing `STORY_MATCH`.

 ---